gchq/gaffer-doc/docs/development-guide/extending-gaffer.md

 ```

 There is another way to add aggregators by loading a JAR into Accumulo and
-accessing it on the classpath, this is more something an end user customising
+accessing it on the classpath, this is more something an administrator
-their usage of the platform might do rather than a developer.
-For development
+customising their usage of the platform might do rather than a developer.
+For
-purposes it's preferred to go with the hierarchy of does it belong in Koryphe?
-If no, is it store specific or can live inside a library?
-If no then it could be
+development purposes it's usually good to check if you can make use of an
+existing function in Koryphe first, if not then you can then write your own to
-loaded into the classpath, as long as it extends a `KorypheBinaryOperator<T>`
+be loaded into the classpath.
+As long as the new function extends a
-then it can be used as an aggregation function for Gaffer.
+`KorypheBinaryOperator<T>` then it can be used as an aggregation function for
+Gaffer.

 ## Loading Custom Libraries